-A "Credit Event" with respect to any Payment Date and any Reference Obligation, means the first to occur of any of the following events with respect to such Reference Obligation being reported by the applicable servicer to Fannie Mae during the related Reporting Period: (i) such Reference Obligation becomes 180 days or more delinquent (regardless of any grant of forbearance, including in connection with any relief or deferral granted in connection with natural disasters, or if such Reference Obligation occurs.
+A "Credit Event" with respect to any Payment Date and any Reference Obligation, means the first to occur of any of the following events with respect to such Reference Obligation being reported by the applicable servicer to Fannie Mae during the related Reporting Period: (i) such Reference Obligation becomes 180 days or more delinquent (regardless of any grant of forbearance, including in connection with any relief or deferral granted in connection with natural disasters, or if such Reference Obligation is performing during a trial modification period), (ii) a short sale is settled, (iii) the related mortgage note is sold to a third party during the foreclosure process, (iv) a deed in lieu of foreclosure is executed, or (v) a REO acquisition occurs.
 Determination of delinquency will be made using the "MBA delinquency method."
 Under the MBA delinquency method, a loan due on the first of the month is considered 30 days delinquent when all or part of one or more payments remains unpaid as of close of business on the last day of the month.
 For the avoidance of doubt with respect to any Credit Event Reference Obligation, there can only be one occurrence of a Credit Event.